 COPD in Pennsylvania

 Unfortunately many Pennsylvania residents suffer from chronic obstructive pulmonary disease (COPD).
 When diagnosed with COPD, a person might feel overwhelmed or hopeless because, unfortunately, COPD cannot be cured.
 Things like medications, inhalers and oxygen therapy help lessen the symptoms of COPD.
-There is a relatively new stem cell treatment that has been very effective for many patients.
-The stem cell treatment is a minimally invasive procedure that harnesses the body’s own healing properties.
-The Lung Institute specializes in treating patients with debilitating lung disease with stem cell therapy.
+There is a relatively new cellular therapy that has been very effective for many patients.
+The cellular therapy is a minimally invasive procedure that harnesses the body’s own healing properties.
+The Lung Institute specializes in treating patients with debilitating lung disease with cellular therapy.

 About the Staff